Lifelong Knowledge Editing requires Better Regularization: Over-Optimization of Target Activations

-As discussed in section \ref{sec:background}, locate-then-edit methods can be seen as a two-step fine tuning process.
-The first step uses gradient descent to create intermediate target representations.
-The gradient descent step minimizes average cross-entropy loss for predicting the target fact over the query phrase augmented by `$N$' random prefixes.
-The random prefixes are supposed to represent different contexts in which the edited fact can be recalled, thus aiming to create a more general query representation.
-The average cross-entropy loss over all contexts is optimized as shown:

-Here $p$ represents the query phrase input to the model, $o^*$ represents the target fact to be edited into the model and $x_j$ represent random prefixes added to the query phrase.
+The gradient-descent step for finding target activations as described in section \ref{sec:background} minimizes average cross-entropy loss for predicting the target fact for the query phrase augmented by `$N$' random prefixes.
+The random prefixes are supposed to represent different contexts in which the edited fact can be recalled, thus aiming to create a more general query representation \cite{ROME}.
+Let $p$ represent the query-phrase input to the model, $o^*$ represent the target fact to be edited into the model and $x_j$ represent random prefixes added to the query phrase.
+Then, the gradient-descent step minimizes the following loss function: